 Pat Grenier is a General Partner with BRP/Grenier Financial Services in Springfield, MA.
-Securities offered through Cadaret, Grant and Co., Inc., Member FINRA/SIPC.
-BRP/Grenier and Cadaret, Grant and Co., Inc. are separate entities.
+Securities and Advisory Services offered through Cadaret, Grant and Co., Inc., a Registered Investment Advisor and Member FINRA/SIPC.
+BRP/Grenier Financial Services and Cadaret, Grant and Co., Inc. are separate entities.

 Pat can be contacted by phone at (413) 736-6712, or email her at email@example.com